 Technology for the age of autonomous driving vehicles

-What is the idea behind in-cabin monitoring?
-Before the pitch, the ridesharing provider, has approached us with the question of whether the Continental cameras would also be capable of interior monitoring.
+What is the idea behind in-cabin monitoring of objects?
+Before the pitch, the ridesharing provider, has approached us with the question of whether the Continental cameras would also be capable of interior monitoring for objects.
 The background to the question was simple: ridesharing works like a cab and guests regularly forget their belongings in the vehicle.
 That is where our prototype started.
 It was just showing that you could develop an algorithm that can determine if something is left behind in the vehicle.
 And you can also train it to classify what that object it is – a backpack, wallet, cell phone, etc.

-We won the co-pace pitch, so in-cabin monitoring became a stand-alone project.
-Now that we have been doing this for a little over a year, we have kind of accelerated it to also include people.
+We won the co-pace pitch, so in-cabin monitoring for objects became a stand-alone project.
+Since then, we have kind of accelerated it to also include additional classifications for people.
 It is not about whether people are left behind but seeing what kind of position a person is in inside the vehicle.
 Where are their eyes focused on?
 Is the driver looking out the window?

 These are important questions when it comes to autonomous driving.
 For example, if the vehicle wants the driver to resume driving, how does the vehicle know if the driver is ready?
-In the future, we can hopefully determine this with our in-cabin monitoring system by looking at where the driver is positioned.
-Another example is intelligent airbag deployment: if a passenger is seated in a way that it might be dangerous for an airbag to deploy, preventing deployment in this case would also enhance the safety system.
+In the future, we can determine this and other key factors with our in-cabin monitoring system by looking at where the driver is positioned, where they are looking, etc. Another example is intelligent airbag deployment: if a passenger is seated in a way that it might be dangerous for an airbag to deploy, preventing deployment in this case would also enhance the safety system.
 These are just two examples – we are discovering many more possibilities than we originally thought.

 Global experience for better products

-It was a big year for us.
-One of the real big trouble spots for this project at the beginning was that there were always people – maybe in different regions of the world or different parts of Continental – making little prototypes or little algorithms for in-cabin monitoring, but it was never combined into one project.
+One of the real big trouble spots for this project at the beginning was that there were always people – maybe in different regions of the world or different parts of Continental – making prototypes or algorithms for in-cabin monitoring, but it was never combined into one project.
 It was never shared between people.
-So, we collected all the different types of projects and software and brought it all together to see what we could do with it.
-We made improvements based on our findings from just analyzing and evaluating.
-And now at the end of 2020, these projects are no longer operating on someone's PC in Bangalore, someone's PC in Romania; now, it is all housed on one computer and operating on one system, which is pretty impressive considering where we started.
+So, we collected all the individual projects and made improvements based on our findings from analyzing and evaluating.
+And now, these projects are no longer operating on individual PCs - they are now integrated in one system - which is pretty impressive considering where we started.

 Where we are headed in 2021